himb0/shop/README.md

 ## **Use Case 1**

 ### **List customers**
 This use case provides consumer's personal information, products, and order history to the requesting external entities.
-The API fulfills the client's request through
+The API fulfills the client's request through,
-> GET: provides customer personal information - first name, last name, and address This call is OAUTH2 secure, displays header information through trait: hasHeader.
+> GET: provides customer, order, product, order information of the shop.
+This call is OAUTH2 secure, displays header information through trait: hasHeader.

 The GET method incorporates error handling through network layer,